-Alphard is the Snake’s Heart | EarthSky.org
+EarthSky | Lonely Alphard is the brightest star in Hydra

-In skylore, the star Alphard (Alpha Hydrae) represents the orange Heart of the Water Snake in the constellation Hydra.
-For this reason, it is sometimes called Cor Hydrae or Hydra’s Heart.
-Alphard is the only star of any noteworthy brightness in Hydra, but Hydra itself is distinctive for being the longest of all 88 constellations.
-On March, April and May evenings, this great star pattern stretches across the entire sky.

-Like so many skywatchers before you, you’ll grow to love seeing Alphard ascending in the early evening in late February and March.
-Alphard is located in the front part of the Water Snake, and it’s up when darkness falls by the time of the March equinox.

-The rest of the Water Snake is a long thin constellation made up of dim stars, which can be seen rising throughout the evening at this time of year.
-The entire Snake isn’t up completely until after midnight in March.
-So Alphard is like a herald to the rest of the Snake, which ascends in the sky like a snake charmer’s cobra from a basket.
+Alphard’s warm orange color and location in the constellation’s core makes it a good representative for the snake’s heart.
+It’s sometimes called Cor Hydrae or Hydra’s Heart.
 There is something about Alphard – some combination of its orange color and not-too-showy brightness – that looks friendly.

-And, after all, Alphard is the Heart of Hydra, the Water Snake.
+Like so many skywatchers before you, you’ll grow to love seeing Alphard ascend in the early evening in late February and March as it ushers in a new season.
+Alphard is located in the upper part of the Water Snake.
+It has risen when darkness falls by the time of the March equinox.

+The constellation is so long that the entire snake doesn’t rise until after midnight in March.
+Alphard heralds the rest of the snake, which ascends in the sky like a cobra from a snake charmer’s basket.
+On March, April and May evenings, this great star pattern stretches across a huge portion of sky, from southeast to southwest above the Milky Way.

-Do you know the constellation Leo the Lion – and its famous backwards question mark asterism?
-If so – on an evening in March, April or May – look along the sun’s path for Leo.
-Then, from Northern Hemisphere locations, look southward for Alphard to Leo’s lower right.
+Do you know the constellation Leo the Lion and its famous asterism shaped like a backward question mark?
+If so – on an evening in March, April or May – look for the distinctive backward question mark shape of its head and the triangle body.
+Then, from Northern Hemisphere locations, look southward to Leo’s lower right to find Alphard.

 You’ll find Alphard not far from Regulus, Leo’s brightest star.
 Alphard is not as bright as Regulus, but it’s a distinctive orange color.

-Alphard isn’t one of the the sky’s brightest stars, but it is a respectably bright second-magnitude star.
-It shines on a par with the stars of the Big Dipper.
+Both Alphard and Regulus are known as the “heart” of their respective animal constellations.

 Much like Fomalhaut six months from now, Alphard is said to be a lonely star.
 It beams as the sole bright light in a sea of dim stars in its part of the sky.
 The Arabic name Alphard translates as the Solitary One.